GoogleCloudPlatform/dotnet-migration-sample/GKE.md

 You use the secret you created later on in this tutorial, when you create the deployment YAML file for the application.

+## Create a Docker registry

+If you haven't done so already, [create an Artifact Registry repository for Docker](https://cloud.google.com/artifact-registry/docs/repositories/create-repos#docker) in `us-central1` and name it `images`.

 ## Create the Windows Container image

-To deploy the web application to GKE, you need to create a [Dockerfile](https://docs.docker.com/engine/reference/builder/) that describes how to build the application with MSBuild and how to create the container image, and then build the container image and push it to a container repository.
+To deploy the web application to GKE, you need to create a [Dockerfile](https://docs.docker.com/engine/reference/builder/) that describes how to build the application with MSBuild and how to create the container image, and then build the container image and push it to Artifact Registry.

 ### Create the Dockerfile
 Create a file named `Dockerfile` in the same folder as the `ContosoUniversity.sln` file and set its content: